letatanu/DeepE_noCor_Pytorch/README.md

 on the camera 2.
 The correlation between them is:
 > ![\T](https://latex.codecogs.com/png.latex?\dpi{100}(x')^T) .
 F.  x = 0

-However, in the monocular camera, we do not need to calibrate the camera to the origin of the first camera.
-Therefore, in the case of the monocular camera, the essential matrix still satisfies the formula of the fundamental matrix, that is:
+However, in this project, I just wanted to know the relative orientation of 2 given images from the monocular camera.
+Therefore, the essential matrix is used.

 > ![\T](https://latex.codecogs.com/png.latex?\dpi{100}(x')^T) .
 E.  x = 0
 ## Network and Dataset